wzssyqa/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""
-Follows the IEEE-754 semantics for maxNum except for the handling of signaling NaNs.
+Follows the IEEE-754 semantics for maxNum.
 This matches the behavior of libm's fmax.

 If either operand is a NaN, returns the other non-NaN operand.
-Returns NaN only if both operands are NaN.
-If the operands compare equal, returns either one of the operands.
-For example, this means that fmax(+0.0, -0.0) returns either -0.0 or 0.0.
+Returns NaN only if both operands are NaN or either operand is sNaN.

-Unlike the IEEE-754 2008 behavior, this does not distinguish between signaling and quiet NaN inputs.
-If a target's implementation follows the standard and returns a quiet NaN if either input is a signaling NaN, the intrinsic lowering is responsible for quieting the inputs to correctly return the non-NaN input (e.g. by using the equivalent of ``llvm.canonicalize``).

 .. _i_minimum: